Have a hunk of cabbage you need to use up? Put it to work in these delicious cabbage recipes! They include simple sides, slaws, sandwiches, and more.

 No matter what type of cabbage you have on hand—napa cabbage, savoy cabbage, red, or green—you can find a home for it in a bowl with noodles or rice.

-I love this recipe because it’s a) super delicious and b) super flexible.
+I love this recipe because it’s a) delicious and b) flexible.
 Use any kind of cabbage you like, and feel free to change up the other ingredients too.
-Sub in baked tofu for the black beans, use brown rice instead of white, or toss in whatever veggies you happen to have on hand.
+Sub in baked tofu for the black beans, or toss in whatever veggies you have on hand.
 Just don’t skip the pickled ginger.
 It adds such a fresh kick to this recipe!

 Is that sandwich missing something?
 Just like in a taco, a little cabbage will add color and crunch.